 Become a part of the largest community of animal care and control professionals in the country.

-This Award is given to an individual not directly employed in the animal care and control field, but who has shown an exceptional awareness in animal care and control related matters, which merits distinction.
-The recipient will be recognized as a “friend” of animal care and control, for contributions and outstanding action that has assisted in furthering the positive image of animal care and control professionals through local, state or national animal control associations.
+This award is given to an individual not directly employed in the animal care and control field, but who has shown an exceptional awareness in animal care and control related matters, which merits distinction.
+The recipient will be recognized as a “friend” of animal care and control, for contributions and outstanding action that has helped further the positive image of animal care and control professionals through local, state, or national animal control associations.

-This Award is for outstanding volunteer service.
-The nominee selected to win this Award is someone who is not directly employed in the animal care and control field, but serves in volunteer capacity within the animal care and control field or other animal welfare related activities.
-He or she will have demonstrated exceptional dedication, or performed outstanding work far beyond the requirements of the volunteer position.
-To nominate someone for this Award, you must work with, or have direct first hand knowledge of the nominee.
-Support, or services provided by the nominee shall have directly benefited your agency or organization.
+This award is for outstanding volunteer service.
+The nominee selected to win this award is someone who is not directly employed in the animal care and control field but serves in a volunteer capacity within the animal care and control field or other animal welfare-related activities.
+He or she will have demonstrated exceptional dedication or performed outstanding work far beyond the volunteer position’s requirements.
+To nominate someone for this award, you must work with or have direct first-hand knowledge of the nominee.
+Support or services provided by the nominee shall have directly benefited your agency or organization.

 The Outstanding State Association Award

-This Award recognizes the State Animal Control Association that best promotes and exemplifies professionalism in the animal care and control field.
-Factors considered in granting this Award include the number of active members, increases in new members, improved quality of animal care and control programs within their state, active sponsors of seminars and training for members, and active in NACA sponsored training and events.
-The recipient of this Award must be a current NACA Affiliated State Association.
+This award recognizes the State Animal Control Association that best promotes and exemplifies professionalism in the animal care and control field.
+Factors considered in granting this award include the number of active members, increases in new members, improved quality of animal care and control programs within their state, active sponsors of seminars and training for members, and engaged in NACA sponsored training and events.
+The recipient of this award must be a current NACA Affiliated State Association.

 The Outstanding Animal Care and Control Agency Award

-This Award is given to a current Agency Member of NACA.
-Selection criterion for this Award includes effective training programs for personnel, outstanding/innovative public education programs, active community involvement, and average officer response time to calls for assistance.
+This award is given to a current Agency Member of NACA.
+This award’s selection criterion includes effective training programs for personnel, outstanding/innovative public education programs, active community involvement, and average officer response time to calls for assistance.